Indoor Humidity Levels

 Older ASHRAE Recommendation

-For homes the few homes with humidistats it is common to see “keep humidistat set below 65%RH” written on the humidistat.
+A humidistat is a device that communicates humidity readings to your AC so your AC can control the amount of humidity in your air.
+For homes with humidistats it is common to see “keep humidistat set below 65%RH” written on the humidistat.
 It seems this must be correct if it is written on your humidistat.
-A humidistat is a device that communicates humidity readings to your AC so your AC can control the amount of humidity in your air.

 Where does this suggestion on your humidistat originate?
 It comes from the American Society of Heating Refrigeration and Air Conditioning Engineers (ASHRAE).